 Option 5: Vendor Take-Back (VTB) Mortgages

-This is one of the most underused financing tools in Canadian real estate, and I wish more investors knew about it.
+This is one of the most underused financing tools in Canadian real estate, and I wish more first-time investors knew about it.

 A vendor take-back mortgage is when the seller finances part of the purchase price.
 Instead of getting all their money at closing, the seller acts as the lender for a portion.
 You make payments to them just like you would to a bank.